Qumulo/docs/azure-guide/configuring-virtual-networking-qumulo-scalable-file-service.md

 The underlying storage of the service resides in Qumulo's Azure tenant.
 This storage system connects to your Azure subscription by using _VNet injection,_ a process that establishes a direct connection between your resources and the service resources without using VNet peering.
 You can use VNet injection to apply routing and security policies to your service endpoints.

-To create endpoints for accessing the {{site.azure.qumuloOnAzureLong}}, Qumulo creates network interfaces (NICs) and inserts them into your subnet.
+To create endpoints for accessing {{site.azure.qumuloOnAzureShort}}, Qumulo creates network interfaces (NICs) and inserts them into your subnet.
 To allow VNet injection to operate correctly, you must create and configure a new subnet within your virtual network.

 ## Prerequisites for Configuring Virtual Networking
-This section explains the prerequisites for configuring virtual networking for the {{site.azure.qumuloOnAzureLong}}.
+This section explains the prerequisites for configuring virtual networking for {{site.azure.qumuloOnAzureShort}}.

 ### Owner and Contributor Roles
 The service requires an Owner or Contributor role with access to your Azure subscription.